ukgovdatascience/govcookiecutter/{{ cookiecutter.repo_name }}/.govcookiecutter/department_frameworks/README.md

 # `department_frameworks` folder

-This folder contains all HM Government department-specific frameworks.
+This folder contains all public sector department-specific frameworks.
 Each sub-folder is named for a department, and the name must be listed in the `departmental_framework` variable in the root-level `cookiecutter.json` file to be used;
 see the `GDS` folder for an example framework structure.